Dice-Sensei/spselit-vcs/01-Git.md

 ## Git vocabulary

 - repo/repository: place where code lives
-- local repo: repository on workstation
+- local repo: repository on workstation/machine
 - remote repo: repository on remote server (like GitHub)
 - staging area: virtual space where changes for next commit are stored
-- staged changes: changes which are in staging area (only part of file can be staged)
+- staged changes: changes which are in staging area (even only part of file can be staged)
 - commit: set of changes in given time, also contains author, timestamp and parent(s)
 - node tree: (graphical) representation of commits
 - branch: set of connected commits